sergeyprokhorenko/RFC-9562-FAQ/README.md

 # RFC 9562 FAQ

-Black humor:

-​- I don’t like cats!

-​- You just don’t know how to cook them!

-Same with UUIDv7: if for some reason you think they’re not for you, you just don’t know how to use them.
+If for some reason you think UUIDv7 are not for you, you just don’t know how to use them.

 ### Appendix C. Informative FAQ